davinceleecode/amazon-q-expense-tracker/README.md

 ## How to Use

-1. Clone or download this repository
+1. Clone or download this repository.
-2. Install dependencies with `npm install`
+2. Install dependencies with `npm install`.
-3. Start the development server with `npm start`
+3. Start the development server with `npm run dev`.
-4. Open your browser to the local development server (typically http://localhost:3000)
+4. Open your browser to the local development server (typically [http://localhost:5173](http://localhost:5173)).

 ## Implementation Details